MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-storage.md

 - [Azure Data Explorer](/azure/data-explorer/)

-## Fabric OneLake
+## OneLake in Fabric

-[Fabric OneLake](/fabric/onelake/onelake-overview) is a unified and logical data lake that's tailored for the entire organization.
+[OneLake in Fabric](/fabric/onelake/onelake-overview) is a unified and logical data lake that's tailored for the entire organization.
 It serves as the central hub for all analytics data and is included with every Microsoft Fabric tenant.
-Fabric OneLake is built on the foundation of Data Lake Storage Gen2.
+OneLake in Fabric is built on the foundation of Data Lake Storage Gen2.

-Fabric OneLake:
+OneLake in Fabric:

 - Supports structured and unstructured file types.
 - Stores all tabular data in Delta Parquet format.